Surbhdey/GitHub-Teacher-PD/README.md

 # GitHub-Teacher-PD
-GitHub Teacher PD Training series 👩‍🏫
+## GitHub Teacher PD Training series 👩‍🏫
+### Learn how to teach with GitHub and GitHub Classroom.